 Begin the application by clicking Start a New Application, and filling out the requested information in the form to create an account.

 Once you have created your account, you'll be prompted to take the Quantitative Proficiency Test to determine your mathematical and statistical proficiency as well as basic Python knowledge.
 It may take up to two hours and must be completed in one sitting, so make sure you have enough time before you begin.
-To be eligible for admission, you must earn a minimum passing score of 75%.
-Check out our FAQ to learn how to prepare for the test.
+You must earn a minimum passing score of 75% to be eligible for admission.

 Upon successful completion of the Quantitative Proficiency Test you'll be required to complete your profile with additional information and upload your documents.